dylphuts/makefile/README.md

-A repo to practice making make files.
+A repo to practice using makefiles.